Tips & Tactics for Writing Holiday B2B Emails for Halloween

 Clear CTAs are key for driving engagement, whether it’s scheduling a demo, signing up for a free trial, or claiming a time-sensitive offer.
 This also saves your emails from feeling like empty seasonal fluff.

-For instance, you might give a Halloween pricing discount to the first 50 customers who extend their subscription for 3 more months.
+You might not have the convenience of using Black Friday for Thanksgiving messages, but you can still give a Halloween pricing discount to the first 50 customers who extend their subscription for 3 more months.
 Or maybe you’ll invite them to play the role of the Scooby Doo gang and “unmask” your latest feature by clicking a button that redirects to a short video.

 Strike the right balance between fun and professional